Best Women’s Waterproof Golf Shoes 2025

 How we test golf shoes

-Our golf shoe testing methodology (opens in new tab) revolves around putting models to the test over a number of rounds and in different conditions.
-This is so we can gain a better idea of overall performance in terms of factors like grip comfort, grip, stability, waterproofing and how they actually look on the golf course.
-Each of the shoes listed above has been personally used by a member of the Golf Monthly team while our writer Katie Dawkins (opens in new tab) heads up all testing on women’s golf apparel.
+Our golf shoe testing methodology revolves around putting models to the test over a number of rounds and in different conditions.
+Testing over numerous rounds allows us to form the best, information-based opinions on the shoes performance in terms of grip, comfort, stability, waterproofing and how they actually look and feel on the course.
+Each shoe we list has been tested by at least one member of the Golf Monthly team, while our Women's Editor Alison Root oversees all women's golf buying advice on the website.

 Golf shoes come in many different shapes and have a ton of different features.
 From waterproofing outer shells to different grip styles, there is a lot to consider when purchasing your next pair of golf shoes.
 For that reason, we’ve put together a list of handy tips that you need to consider when purchasing your next pair of golf shoes.
 Check them out below